 Experience the Difference.

 In Stutzman v.
-City of Lenexa, a case in Kansas regarding hepatitis C exposure, the Court of Appeals cited Mr. Greenbaum’s ability with the case’s complex issues by stating, “This case is a very fact intensive matter involving medicolegal issues.
+City of Lenexa, a case in Kansas regarding hepatitis C exposure, the Court of Appeals cited Fred’s ability with the case’s complex issues by stating, “This case is a very fact-intensive matter involving medicolegal issues.
 The parties have provided us with extremely well-written briefs and skilled oral arguments.”

 In Tate v.
 City of Junction City, the Kansas Court of Appeals denied compensability of a claim made by an emergency street worker who died on the way to work, a major case in Kansas on the coming and going work rule.
 Similarly, in Copeland v.
-Johnson Group, a Kansas case requiring proof of good faith effort in work disability cases, Mr. Greenbaum established the rule that the injured worker must prove that she had made a good faith effort to locate employment in order to receive benefits.
+Johnson Group, a Kansas case requiring proof of good faith effort in work disability cases, Fred established the rule that the injured worker must prove that she had made a good faith effort to locate employment in order to receive benefits.

 In West-Mills v.
 Dillon Companies, an important permanent partial disability case, Fred proved that a claim for occupational disease/accidental injury involving mold exposure did not result in permanent injury and, therefore, did not prevent the claimant’s performance of work in the open labor market.
 Workers’ compensation benefits were denied.
 He also tries many Missouri cases, achieving awards placing responsibility for permanent total disability cases on the Missouri Second Injury Fund rather than on the employer.